Skip to content

 Three cost levers matter most: prompt caching (saves 60-90% on repeated prefixes), batch APIs (significant discounts for latency-insensitive workloads), and model routing (directing simple tasks to cheaper models).
 Developers who ignore cost optimization either burn through budgets that get their AI access revoked or avoid using AI where it would help because they assume everything is expensive.
 Track your usage so you can make data-informed decisions about where premium models earn their price and where lighter models do the job.

-You leverage structured workflows for complex tasks.
-For work that exceeds a single session’s capacity, use spec files and plan documents as state persistence.
+For work that exceeds a single session's capacity, use spec files and plan documents as state persistence.
 Your progress lives in markdown files with completion status.
 Combined with session resume, this gives you workflow resilience: if you are interrupted or the session ends, you pick up exactly where you left off.
 See Pillar 2: Planning Before Code for how to structure these artifacts.

-You use version control as your safety net for autonomous runs.
 Before letting an AI run autonomously, ensure you have a clean commit point.
-Check the AI’s work at intervals.
+Check the AI's work at intervals.
 The longer the leash, the more important the rollback strategy.
 See Pillar 6: Verification and Security for the full verification framework.

 • Doing work manually that agents can do in parallel